WhiteRabbitSystems/terraform-provider-stripe/docs/resources/subscription.md

 ### Optional

 - `add_invoice_items` (Block List) A list of prices and quantities that will generate invoice items appended to the next invoice for this subscription.
 You may pass up to 20 items. (see [below for nested schema](#nestedblock--add_invoice_items))
 - `application_fee_percent` (Number) A non-negative decimal between 0 and 100, with at most two decimal places.
-This represents the percentage of the subscription invoice subtotal that will be transferred to the application owner's Stripe account.
+This represents the percentage of the subscription invoice total that will be transferred to the application owner's Stripe account.
 The request must be made by a platform account on a connected account in order to set an application fee percentage.
 For more information, see the application fees [documentation](https://stripe.com/docs/connect/subscriptions#collecting-fees-on-subscriptions).
 - `automatic_tax_enabled` (Boolean) Whether Stripe automatically computes tax on this subscription.
+- `automatic_tax_liability_account` (String) The connected account being referenced when `type` is `account`.
+- `automatic_tax_liability_type` (String) Type of the account referenced.
 - `backdate_start_date` (Number) For new subscriptions, a past timestamp to backdate the subscription's start date to.
 If set, the first invoice will contain a proration for the timespan between the start date and the current time.
 Can be combined with trials and the billing cycle anchor.
-- `billing_cycle_anchor` (Number) A future timestamp to anchor the subscription's [billing cycle](https://stripe.com/docs/subscriptions/billing-cycle).
-This is used to determine the date of the first full invoice, and, for plans with `month` or `year` intervals, the day of the month for subsequent invoices.
-The timestamp is in UTC format.
+- `billing_cycle_anchor` (Number) A future timestamp in UTC format to anchor the subscription's [billing cycle](https://stripe.com/docs/subscriptions/billing-cycle).
+The anchor is the reference point that aligns future billing cycle dates.
+It sets the day of week for `week` intervals, the day of month for `month` and `year` intervals, and the month of year for `year` intervals.
+- `billing_cycle_anchor_config_day_of_month` (Number) The day of the month of the billing_cycle_anchor.
+- `billing_cycle_anchor_config_hour` (Number) The hour of the day of the billing_cycle_anchor.
+- `billing_cycle_anchor_config_minute` (Number) The minute of the hour of the billing_cycle_anchor.
+- `billing_cycle_anchor_config_month` (Number) The month to start full cycle billing periods.
+- `billing_cycle_anchor_config_second` (Number) The second of the minute of the billing_cycle_anchor.
 - `billing_thresholds_amount_gte` (Number) Monetary threshold that triggers the subscription to create an invoice
 - `billing_thresholds_reset_billing_cycle_anchor` (Boolean) Indicates if the `billing_cycle_anchor` should be reset when a threshold is reached.
 If true, `billing_cycle_anchor` will be updated to the date/time the threshold was last reached; otherwise, the value will remain unchanged.
 This value may not be `true` if the subscription contains items with plans that have `aggregate_usage=last_ever`.
 - `cancel_at` (Number) A timestamp at which the subscription should cancel.
 If set to a date before the current period ends, this will cause a proration if prorations have been enabled using `proration_behavior`.
 If set during a future period, this will always cause a proration for that period.
-- `cancel_at_period_end` (Boolean) Boolean indicating whether this subscription should cancel at the end of the current period.
+- `cancel_at_period_end` (Boolean) Indicate whether this subscription should cancel at the end of the current period (`current_period_end`).
+Defaults to `false`.
 - `collection_method` (String) Either `charge_automatically`, or `send_invoice`.
 When charging automatically, Stripe will attempt to pay this subscription at the end of the cycle using the default source attached to the customer.
 When sending an invoice, Stripe will email your customer an invoice with payment instructions and mark the subscription as `active`.
 Defaults to `charge_automatically`.
 - `coupon` (String) The ID of the coupon to apply to this subscription.
 A coupon applied to a subscription will only affect invoices created for that particular subscription.
+This field has been deprecated and will be removed in a future API version.
+Use `discounts` instead.
 - `currency` (String) Three-letter [ISO currency code](https://www.iso.org/iso-4217-currency-codes.html), in lowercase.
 Must be a [supported currency](https://stripe.com/docs/currencies).
 - `days_until_due` (Number) Number of days a customer has to pay invoices generated by this subscription.
 Valid only for subscriptions where `collection_method` is set to `send_invoice`.
 - `default_payment_method` (String) ID of the default payment method for the subscription.
 It must belong to the customer associated with the subscription.
 This takes precedence over `default_source`.
 If neither are set, invoices will use the customer's [invoice_settings.default_payment_method](https://stripe.com/docs/api/customers/object#customer_object-invoice_settings-default_payment_method) or [default_source](https://stripe.com/docs/api/customers/object#customer_object-default_source).
 - `default_source` (String) ID of the default payment source for the subscription.
 It must belong to the customer associated with the subscription and be in a chargeable state.
 If `default_payment_method` is also set, `default_payment_method` will take precedence.
 If neither are set, invoices will use the customer's [invoice_settings.default_payment_method](https://stripe.com/docs/api/customers/object#customer_object-invoice_settings-default_payment_method) or [default_source](https://stripe.com/docs/api/customers/object#customer_object-default_source).
 - `default_tax_rates` (List of String) The tax rates that will apply to any subscription item that does not have `tax_rates` set.
 Invoices created will have their `default_tax_rates` populated from the subscription.
 - `description` (String) The subscription's description, meant to be displayable to the customer.
-Use this field to optionally store an explanation of the subscription for rendering in Stripe surfaces.
+Use this field to optionally store an explanation of the subscription for rendering in Stripe surfaces and certain local payment methods UIs.
+- `discounts` (Block List) The coupons to redeem into discounts for the subscription.
+If not specified or empty, inherits the discount from the subscription's customer. (see [below for nested schema](#nestedblock--discounts))
+- `invoice_settings_account_tax_ids` (List of String) The account tax IDs associated with the subscription.
+Will be set on invoices generated by the subscription.
+- `invoice_settings_issuer_account` (String) The connected account being referenced when `type` is `account`.
+- `invoice_settings_issuer_type` (String) Type of the account referenced.
 - `items` (Block List) A list of up to 20 subscription items, each with an attached price. (see [below for nested schema](#nestedblock--items))
 - `off_session` (Boolean) Indicates if a customer is on or off-session while an invoice payment is attempted.
+Defaults to `false` (on-session).
 - `on_behalf_of` (String) The account on behalf of which to charge, for each of the subscription's invoices.
 - `payment_behavior` (String) Only applies to subscriptions with `collection_method=charge_automatically`.

-Use `allow_incomplete` to create subscriptions with `status=incomplete` if the first invoice cannot be paid.
-Creating subscriptions with this status allows you to manage scenarios where additional user actions are needed to pay a subscription's invoice.
+Use `allow_incomplete` to create Subscriptions with `status=incomplete` if the first invoice can't be paid.
+Creating Subscriptions with this status allows you to manage scenarios where additional customer actions are needed to pay a subscription's invoice.
 For example, SCA regulation may require 3DS authentication to complete payment.
 See the [SCA Migration Guide](https://stripe.com/docs/billing/migration/strong-customer-authentication) for Billing to learn more.
 This is the default behavior.

 Use `default_incomplete` to create Subscriptions with `status=incomplete` when the first invoice requires payment, otherwise start as active.
-Subscriptions transition to `status=active` when successfully confirming the payment intent on the first invoice.
-This allows simpler management of scenarios where additional user actions are needed to pay a subscription’s invoice.
-Such as failed payments, [SCA regulation](https://stripe.com/docs/billing/migration/strong-customer-authentication), or collecting a mandate for a bank debit payment method.
-If the payment intent is not confirmed within 23 hours subscriptions transition to `status=incomplete_expired`, which is a terminal state.
+Subscriptions transition to `status=active` when successfully confirming the PaymentIntent on the first invoice.
+This allows simpler management of scenarios where additional customer actions are needed to pay a subscription’s invoice, such as failed payments, [SCA regulation](https://stripe.com/docs/billing/migration/strong-customer-authentication), or collecting a mandate for a bank debit payment method.
+If the PaymentIntent is not confirmed within 23 hours Subscriptions transition to `status=incomplete_expired`, which is a terminal state.

-Use `error_if_incomplete` if you want Stripe to return an HTTP 402 status code if a subscription's first invoice cannot be paid.
-For example, if a payment method requires 3DS authentication due to SCA regulation and further user action is needed, this parameter does not create a subscription and returns an error instead.
+Use `error_if_incomplete` if you want Stripe to return an HTTP 402 status code if a subscription's first invoice can't be paid.
+For example, if a payment method requires 3DS authentication due to SCA regulation and further customer action is needed, this parameter doesn't create a Subscription and returns an error instead.
 This was the default behavior for API versions prior to 2019-03-14.
 See the [changelog](https://stripe.com/docs/upgrades#2019-03-14) to learn more.

-`pending_if_incomplete` is only used with updates and cannot be passed when creating a subscription.
+`pending_if_incomplete` is only used with updates and cannot be passed when creating a Subscription.

-Subscriptions with `collection_method=send_invoice` are automatically activated regardless of the first invoice status.
+Subscriptions with `collection_method=send_invoice` are automatically activated regardless of the first Invoice status.
 - `payment_settings_payment_method_options_acss_debit_mandate_options_transaction_type` (String) Transaction type of the mandate.
 - `payment_settings_payment_method_options_acss_debit_verification_method` (String) Bank account verification method.
 - `payment_settings_payment_method_options_bancontact_preferred_language` (String) Preferred language of the Bancontact authorization page that the customer is redirected to.